mrfearless/creating-controls-in-assembler/registering-our-control.md

 ![](/assets/SimpleButtonResourceCreation.png)

-Using RadASM's UserDefinedControl, in the image below, we can specify the text to be used in the Caption property, the class to use, which in this example will be 'SimpleButton\_Control' and we can also modify the xStyle property flags to include 0x6 which corresponds to `SBBS_HAND` plus `SBBS_PUSHBUTTON`.
+Using RadASM's UserDefinedControl, in the image below, we can specify the text to be used in the Caption property, the class to use, which in this example will be '_SimpleButton\_Control_' and we can also modify the xStyle property flags to include 0x6 which corresponds to `SBBS_HAND` plus `SBBS_PUSHBUTTON`.
 These flags are covered in more detail later on.

 ![](/assets/IDC_SB2.png)